convexnaresh/sqdm/code/README.txt

 import math

 1) Merge counties to construct state's boundary.
-Shave the states.shp file
+Save the states.shp file
 2) Merge states to construct country boundary.
 Save the usa.shp file
 3) Take states.shp or usa.shp file to :
     --2) transform the co-ordinate system to projected coordinate system